frostaag/diagrams-v3/SAP_BTP_AUTH_FIX.md

 2. **Correct Client Secret**: Make sure you're using the exact value from the service key, including the `$` and `=` characters.

 3. **DM Base URL**: Remove the trailing slash - use `https://api-sdm-di.cfapps.eu10.hana.ondemand.com` instead of `https://api-sdm-di.cfapps.eu10.hana.ondemand.com/`

+4. **Repository ID**: This is crucial!
+The workflow needs your specific repository ID (`06b87f25-1e4e-4dfb-8fbb-e5132d74f064`) to construct the correct API paths.
+Without this, it tries to use the generic `/browser/objects/root/` which doesn't work with your setup.

 ## Verification